Getting Started

 Use

-to specify the export format.
-This is required and must be one of:text
+--formatto specify the export format.
+This is required and must be one of:text,markdown, orjson.Curious about the

 Use

-to specify the output file path.
-(Defaults to~Downloads/extracted.[format]
+-oor--outputto specify the output file path.
+(Defaults to~Downloads/extracted.[format]if not specified)

 PDF Security